| Key Facts | |

 - All estimates of Mineral Reserves have been prepared in accordance with NI 43-101 standards and are included within the current Measured and Indicated Mineral Resources.

-- Sterling K, Watson, P.Eng., of RESPEC Company LLC of Reno, Nevada, is a Qualified Person as defined in NI 43-101, and is responsible for reporting Mineral Reserves for the DeLamar Project.
+- Sterling K, Watson, P.Eng., of RESPEC Company LLC of Reno, Nevada, is a qualified person as defined in NI 43-101, and is responsible for reporting Mineral Reserves for the DeLamar Project.
 Mr. Watson is independent of the Company.

 - Mineral Reserves are based on prices of $2,000/oz Au and $25/oz Ag.
 The Mineral Reserves were defined based on pit designs that were created to follow optimized pit shells created in Whittle.
 Pit designs followed pit slope recommendations provided by RESPEC.